chrisbanas/trader_radar/README.md

 # Background

 Trader Radar is a visual and interactive representation of how various stocks or financial instruments are performing in the market.
-It combines a stock heat map, a stock search function, a candlestick chart, live market clock, and stock ticker tape to provide valuable insights and aid in decision-making.
+It combines a stock heatmap, a stock search function, a candlestick chart, live market clock, and stock ticker tape to provide valuable insights and aid in decision-making.

 ---------------------